-9. Annual leave is granted in the form of a 8-hour working day.
+Annual leave is granted in the form of an 8-hour working day rather than a 7.5-hour day.

 Working 40 hours, company does not have a working time averaging system An employee is granted 1 day of annual leave in the form of a 8-hour working day.

 The employee works a total of 32 hours on the other 4 working days in the week.

 32 hours are recorded as contributing to the accrual of annual leave.